-The popularity of river cruising continues to grow year on year with more and more people discovering the charms of small ship cruising; calmly drifting along a river, being waited on hand and foot whilst you glide past beautiful scenery, before docking in the heart of historic cities…… Nope, we can’t imagine why it’s so popular!
+The popularity of river cruising continues to grow year on year with more and more people discovering the charms of small ship cruising.

-From imperial Budapest to the stunningly romantic city of Vienna, this river has something for everyone, from medieval fortresses to Baroque buildings – there will always be a spectacular view passing you by.
+From imperial Budapest to the stunningly romantic city of Vienna, this river has something for everyone.
+From medieval fortresses to Baroque buildings- there will always be a spectacular view for you to witness passing you by.

 This charming and elegant waterway flows along the Seine Valley, winding through iconic cities and lesser known regions of the Normandy, revealing the Seine’s timeless beauty.
 Sail through the culture and romance of Paris, enjoy the rustic charm of Melun and see the garden that inspired many of Claude Monet’s masterpieces.

-The Rhone will carry you into the heart of Burgundy and Provence – watch and learn the region’s traditional wine-making techniques, explore the Gauo-Roman ruins, take a visit to the Papai Palace and taste the culinary delights in Lyon!
+The Rhone will carry you into the heart of Burgundy and Provence where you can watch and learn the region’s traditional wine-making techniques, explore the Gauo-Roman ruins, take a visit to the Papai Palace and taste the culinary delights in Lyon!

 Not only will you sail past spectacular and beautiful landscapes but also stay in glistening cities like Hanoi and Ho Chi Minh.